Aerodriver/AOC23/README.md

 "Fun" with Typescript.
 Probably cursed.

 At the moment it should be enough to use the `index.html` and supply your own input files.
-You can also use `tsc && node build/js/Dayx.js` (after installing the dependencies so that fs is usable) to get the output from my puzzle files in your console.
+If you want to build the ts files, make sure to replace the path variable in `src/utilitiy.ts` so that it points to your own input-folder (also the filenames are hardcoded in ts file so maybe change them too ^^).